cherucole/Pitchify/specs.md

 ========

 - Built with Python 3 (3.7+) and Flask
-- Shows 'news sources', 'news articles','categories' and sorted by relevancy
+- Shows 'pitches','categories' and sorted by post date
 - Styled using Bootstrap
-- Handles external get posts and requests from API
+- Handles external get posts and requests from database
 - Get news articles from several sources (`choose from landing page`)